kieranhj/elite-beebasm/README.md

 Although the binary files output are identical, the build process is *brittle* meaning that the source cannot be altered.
 The main problem is that the encrytion process does not have knowledge of the symbols produced by the assembler, so these values have been hard coded for temporary convenience.

+_Update:_ The checksum code and encryption has been removed to allow modification of the game code in `elite-source.asm`.
+However, the build process will likely fail if the `elite-loader.asm` file is modified in any non-trivial way.

 The next steps are:

-- Remove code requiring checksums and copy protection to allow source to be modified freely
 - ~~Improve whitespacing for readability~~
+- ~~Commenting of critical functions in Elite loader code~~
+- ~~Remove loader code requiring checksums and copy protection to allow game source to be modified freely~~
+- Commenting of critical functions in Elite game code
 - Improve label names for readability
-- Commenting of critical functions
 - Add BBC Disk, Master and 2nd processor versions to build

 I am fully open to PR's if anyone feels like contributing to this project!